ElucidataInc/polly-docs/docs/Data Lake.md

 #Data Lake Applications

 Data Lake Applications are built on top of data lakes to query and explore relevant datasets.
-The following data lake applications are a part of the current platform.
+The following data lake applications are a part of the current platform:

 *   Polly Discover Application: Visualization and exploration platform for bulk transcriptomics data curated from GEO.